ergo-services/ergo/README.md

   - `Resolver`
   - `Handshake`
   - `Proto`/`Connection`
-* Introduced `Fallback` options in `gen.ProcessOptions`.
+* Introduced `gen.ProcessFallback` option in `gen.ProcessOptions`.
 This feature allows forward messages to the fallback process if the mailbox is full.
 Forwarded messages are wrapping into `gen.MessageFallback` struct.
 * Added `gen.ProcessOptions` to `gen.SupervisorChildSpec` and `gen.ApplicationChildSpec` in order customize options for the spawning child processes.
+* Improved handling messages.
+Send/Cast/Call return ErrProcessIncarnation if message is addressed to the process of previous incarnation (node restarted).
+* `gen.EnvKey`
+* default process env `node.EnvKeyNode`
 * Improved performance of local messaging (up to 10 times for some cases)
 * Fixed issue #89 (incorrect handling Call requests)
 * Fixed issues #87, #88 and #93 (closing network socket)